schellenberg/computerscience20/_sources/Python/Overview/Conditionals.rst

 .. activecode:: boolean_1
+    :nocodelens:

     print(type(True))
     print(type("True"))

 A **boolean expression** is an expression that evaluates to a boolean value.
 The equality operator, ``==``, compares two values and produces a boolean value related to whether the two values are equal to one another.

 .. activecode:: boolean_2
+    :nocodelens:

     print(5 == 5)
     print(5 == 6)